 As we know, the beauty industry can often take a lot of heat.
 The models are too skinny – bad role models – the models are too pale, too dark, too this, too that.
 But in my humble opinion, the beauty and fashion industry is rocking it of late.

 Photographer Peter DeVito recently released a series of photographs of models with vitiligo, albinism, freckles and birth marks, telling Teen Vogue he created the artwork to “empower more people and to help normalize skin conditions”.
 And while Teen Vogue slightly contradicted his message, writing, ‘beauty is more than skin deep’, a statement surely suggesting that those with skin conditions are not beautiful on the outside too, DeVito’s thought was there.
 Missguided has recently launched its #inyourownskin campaign featuring six models with different skin types, while CoverGirl used a model with vitiligo for the first time.

 And while we might not all the way there, yet, we’re taking it one step at a time.
-Yes there may be also be some suggestions that models with different skin conditions/disabilities should be the norm, and not a commodity to capitalize on.
+Yes there may be also be some suggestions that hiring models with different skin conditions/disabilities should be common place, and not a commodity to capitalize on.
 However, I truly believe this will be the case ten years down the line.
-There won’t be news stories about these models, or photographers creating projects about skin condition, as it will be the norm for these models to be used alongside those models without the differences.
+There won’t be news stories about these models, or photographers creating projects about skin condition, as it will be the norm for these models to be booked alongside those models without the differences.

 Having a daughter who also shows signs of carrying on the vitiligo family tradition, I truly hope that this happens before she becomes aware.
 In the words of Isabella, a 17-year-old model for the Missguided campaign, “But, ultimately, the goal is to have a mixture of women in the same space, so women with a disability or disfigurement are also considered normal.”